 As one of the market leaders in e-business in Nigeria, we provide top-notch and tailored e-solutions for our corporate and public sector clients.
 For instance, the Bank's internet banking platform has robust functionalities that meet the needs of our corporate and growing middle-income class customer.
 Similarly, in our quest to provide secured e-channel platforms for our esteemed customers locally and internationally, we recently received three International Certifications from the UK Trade and Investment.
 The three awards include ISO 20000 IT Service Management, ISO 27001 Information Security Management, and ISO 22301 Business Continuity Management.
 We have invested in the creation of ATM galleries and e-centers as opposed to brick-and-mortar branches.
 We also have a business office in Dublin that acts as an investment company.
 We plan to use it as an access point for clients looking for projects in Nigeria.

 How has Skye Bank responded to the Forex restrictions that were recently put in place?

 Skye Bank ensures strict compliance with regulatory directives.
 However, we expect certain developments to occur as a consequence of the foreign exchange restriction.
-There are major issues for correspondent banks but the full impact on the banking industry is still not clear.
-In Skye Bank for instance, some of our transactions will be affected as we need to clear the backlog in a bid to maintain the Bank's credibility and reputation.
+There are major issues for correspondent banks, but the full impact on the banking industry is still not clear.
+In Skye Bank, some of our transactions will be affected, as we need to clear the backlog in a bid to maintain the Bank's credibility and reputation.
 On the other hand, institutions with huge investments in certain lines of trade like rice importation may have issues with meeting their banking obligations.
 This may lead to higher credit impairment and lower earnings from such transactions.
 Although the policy has its own advantages, we will continue to evaluate the impact of the policy on our overall business.
 This puts us in a position to consider alternative forms of generating income.